Skip to main content

 Priorities

-• priority-all <BagID> <priority> - for all files.
+• priority-all <BagID> <priority> - sets priority for all files.

-Creating a Bag of Files
+Creating a bag of files

 create <path>